 Overall, I would prefer some durable long-shelf-life emergency food rather than some juicy taste meat.
 I would rather stock up on emergency foods with all of the needed elements for a healthy body, although it might taste blank.

 Why would I do that?
 Because when one is faced with hunger, the worst-tasting food items turn out as some super delicious meals.

-Because I think that if it tastes more or less nice today – it would taste literally marvelous when I truly need it in emergency preparedness.
+Because I think that if foods taste more or less nice today – they would taste literally marvelous when I truly need them in emergency preparedness.
 And for my children and wife, this test at the diner was just a huge part of our complete Legacy Premium freeze-dried survival food review.

 - Alfredo, Primavera, Chili Pasta options;

 - Cheese and Broccoli Bake;